Women in Saudi Arabia

 Restrictions on women in Saudi Arabia

 Saudi Arabian women were only granted the right to vote in 2015, and up until recently, women weren't able to drive.
-But new legislation is coming into effect that will allow women in Saudi Arabia to obtain a driver's license.
+But new legislation passed in 2018 has allowed women in Saudi Arabia to obtain a driver's licence.

 Despite these positive changes, life for Saudi women remains largely restrictive in terms of what they can wear and how they should behave.
-Women have to wear an abaya when out in public, but non-Muslim women aren't required to cover their face or hair.
+Women have to wear an abaya when out in public.
+However, non-Muslim women aren't required to cover their face or hair.

 Furthermore, trailing spouses who worked before arriving in Saudi Arabia may find their days suddenly filled with long hours of boredom.
 In patriarchal Saudi society, it's generally the women who must stay at home and battle with a loss of meaning.

 Sometimes, there’s a lack of understanding from the working partner.
-It’s easier for men to transition when they’re preoccupied with the workplace, and they may think it's easier for women because they get to stay home.
+It’s easier for men to transition when they’re preoccupied with the workplace.
+At the same time, they may think it's easier for women because they get to stay home.
 How long these feelings last depends on the individual.

 These elements of culture shock can be unsettling, but many women like living in Saudi Arabia despite the difficulties – and for the most part, it’s safe.